Darwin (Year 3)

 Science

-Our Science topic for term 5 is ‘Light’.
+Our Science topic for the term is 'Rocks'.
 We will be working scientifically to:

 RE

 RE is taught weekly and worship is held daily.
-This term the children will be exploring Hinduism and investigating the question: ‘Would visiting the River Ganges be special to non-Hindus?’
+This term the children will be exploring ‘Creation’ and answering the key question: ‘What do Christians learn from the creation story?’ and investigating prayer around the world.

 Music